 Good levels of daylighting are crucial to occupant comfort in new buildings.

-Daylighting calculations can help designers to mitigate against the risk of poor natural light and also provide credits against environmental assessments like The Home Quality Mark, Code for Sustainable Homes and BREEAM.
+Daylighting calculations can help designers to mitigate against the risk of poor natural light and also provide credits against environmental assessments like The Home Quality Mark and BREEAM.

 Daylighting analysis is commonly required:

 - For a BREEAM Assessment

 - Because the designers would like to mitigate against poor levels of natural light

 Daylighting is not a mandatory issue in HQM or (the now defunct) Code Assessment, but most of our clients find it a relatively inexpensive and effective means of gaining extra credits.